-The 2014 ASR Distinguished Article Award will recognize the most outstanding journal article published by an ASR member or members between January 1, 2012 and April 30, 2014.
+The 2017 ASR Distinguished Article Award will recognize the most outstanding journal article published in any issue of volume 77 of Sociology of Religion.
 The award identifies an article that offers an exceptional contribution to the sociological study of religion.

 Article Evaluation Criteria: